 Another critical feature of LRT™ is a streaming-friendly form of recognition and resend that can acknowledge large groups of safely delivered packets and efficiently request retransmission of failed packets.
 Finally, LRT™ is closely integrated with LiveU encoders and can adapt the video’s bitrate up or down to match the actual throughput.
 This ensures the highest-quality possible stream even when throughput is changing.

 IP bonding is supported in all LiveU field units, decoders, and cloud services.
 Enabling IP bonding is simple.
 First, you connect to the various available transport mechanisms, plugging in Ethernet, connecting to WiFi, and enabling any cellular modems within the unit.
 Then you configure options like Least Cost Bonding discussed above and any others, or simply accept the default settings.
 The field unit or rackmount encoder will take it from there.

 Using any single transport mechanism—however reliable—introduces a real and unnecessary single point of failure for any live production.
-Eliminate the risk, and improve your streaming delivery’s reliability, resiliency, and throughput with IP bonding.
+Eliminate the risk, and improve your streaming delivery’s reliability, resiliency, and throughput with IP-bonded streaming.

 LiveU has multiple solutions and a wide variety of business models to cater to different budgets and production needs.
 Contact us to find the right solution for your production needs.